HaoWang95/code-tool/README.md

 ## Click examples to check out code tools

 As a quick prototype, a claude2 model integration is provided for duplicate code checking.
-The feature can be extended to use selected modelss
+The feature can be extended to use selected models.
+Also, further implementation with more models integrated is required

 ![alt text](description_image/temp_examples.png)

 A quick execution result is as below:

 ![alt text](description_image/temp_duplicate_code.png)

+## Actions

+- Refactoring of code bases during impl
+- Unit testing update needs to be initiated
+- Consider a quick login
+- Deployment